samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 It's easy to look at these people and think you'll never get to their level.
 But that is the wrong way of approaching blogging. **Do not think like that.**

 **Everybody starts small**.
-The real secret lies in the strategies and methods they used to get where they are.
+The real secret lies in working smart and applying the right strategies and methods to make your website profitable.

-It can be a bit overwhelming and confusing.
+For a beginner, it can all be a bit overwhelming and confusing.
 In simple words,

 **You need to make content that will attract people to your website.
 This is the golden rule.**

-If you think you can write about something, anything, you can be a blogger and earn money for it.
-1000$ per month is relatively easy for a blog if you use the right tools and produce good content.
+If you think you can write about something, *anything*, then you too can be a blogger and earn money for it.

-All that said, let's get to the first step to getting there.
+1000$ per month is **easy** for a blog if you use the right tools and produce good content.

+In this post, we'll look at exactly what to do to get started.

 # Before you start

-## Think of a topic
+## Think of a topic for your blog

 **What do you want to write about?** It can be about anything.
-Travel, school, technology, K-pop, you name it.
+Travel, school, technology, K-pop, politics or maybe make-up?

-It's a LOT easier if you choose something you already know a little about.
+It's a LOT easier if you choose a topic that you already know a little about.

-Are you interested in a topic and are you willing to learn more later as you continue your blog?
-Good.
-Choose that.

-Doing this will prevent you from running out of ideas for your blog.
+You can also choose something that interests you and makes you want to learn more about it.
+This way, you will not run out of ideas when you're producing content for your blog.

 This step is very important and will probably take you the most time.

-So please, sit down and think for a minute.
+It's a good idea to take your time and think about this carefully before you move on.

 Need help?
-Here's some popular categories.
+Here's some popular blog categories.

 ![](/assets/img/uploads/popularblogcategories (1).png)

 Done?
+Yay!
 Lets's move on to the next step.

 ## Pick a name